frank-leitner/portswigger-websecurity-academy/15_DOM_based_vulnerabilities/DOM_XSS_using_web_messages_and_a_JavaScript_URL/README.md

 This write-up for the lab *DOM XSS using web messages and a JavaScript URL* is part of my walk-through series for [PortSwigger's Web Security Academy](https://portswigger.net/web-security).

-Learning path: Server/Client-side/Advanced topics → XZY
+Learning path: Client-side → DOM-based vulnerabilities

 Lab-Link: <https://portswigger.net/web-security/dom-based/controlling-the-web-message-source/lab-dom-xss-using-web-messages-and-a-javascript-url>
 Difficulty: PRACTITIONER